-Do you long to see your writing, art, or designs printed and published?
-PLNU boasts three distinct student publications to which you can submit your work for publication.
+Do you long to see your writing, art, or design printed and published?
+PLNU boasts several distinct student publications to which you can submit your work for publication.
 Expand your portfolio and create a conversation on campus with the message your work conveys.

 What are the PLNU campus publications?